 This section informs you about medical facility availability and expectations doctors may have of payment methods.

 Travel & Transportation

 Get a general overview of road conditions and information such as which side of the road vehicles drive on.
 You might be reminded not to text while driving.
 You may also find general information about aviation and how it is governed.

 I highly encourage anyone traveling out of the country to consider downloading this app.
 It has helpful information that is also available on the U.S. Department of State website.
 If you don’t have a smartphone, the information can be accessed from any computer at www.state.gov.

-This current version of the Smart Traveler app allows you to enroll in the STEP Program, aka Smart Traveler Enrollment Program, to register your trip with the U.S. State Department and stay further informed.
+This current version of the Smart Traveler app allows the group to enroll in the STEP Program, aka Smart Traveler Enrollment Program, to register the trip with the U.S. State Department and receive timely updates on the destination.